-Purlfrost's adhesive reflective silver window film comes in 3 grades (dark, medium and light), a range of colours and exterior options, and can be applied to single glazed or double glazed windows and doors.
+Purlfrost's adhesive reflective silver window film comes in 3 grades (dark, medium and light), and a range of exterior window film options, and can be applied to single glazed or double glazed windows and doors.
 Once applied to glass, the mirror effect will be immediate.
 Window film is durable, waterproof and has a scratch resistant coating.

 A beneficial benefit of the mirror finish is the enhanced privacy.
 On the darker films, the high reflective silver finish when combined with sunlight will restrict the view through the glass.
 These types of films are very common on office windows, but home owners have now starting to use silver window film for one way privacy, or to conceal valuable items for added security.
 Unfortunately, the reflective mirror effect will not work at night due to the lack of sunlight, and therefore there will be no privacy benefit.

 As one way mirror film is a tinted film designed for solar control, there will be a loss of natural light once applied to your windows.
 A way to mitigate for this is to select a medium grade silver reflective window film which will still combine both privacy and solar control, but at a level that is more suitable to a home environment.
 The lighter grade film is not suited to privacy as the mirror effect is more subtle.

 Window films are very versatile and come in a variety of options.
 We have a static cling mirror window film for temporary use, in rented accommodations for example, or to use only during the hottest days.
 This non adhesive solar film is easy to apply in minutes, remove in seconds and if kept safely can be re-used.
-Other products in the range include coloured reflective film, external grade reflective film which are more efficient at stopping the heat especially on double glazed windows.
+Other products in the range include external grade reflective film which are more efficient at stopping the heat especially on double glazed windows.